00015775/CorrNet/macOS_en.md

 Demo.py will automatically:

--Press "Sort file names naturally"
+- Press "Sort file names naturally"
--Put it together into a whole sequence
+- Put it together into a whole sequence
--feed into the model
+- feed into the model
--Output sign language sentences
+- Output sign language sentences

 On the page: